IT'S ALL ABOUT SAVING LIVES

 Please explain why you chose this number

 What commands did you work on this week?
-(If the command same as the week before, what was different about your dog’s performance?): We worked more on the stand command and inspections.
+(If the command same as the week before, what was different about your dog’s performance?): We have been trying to work through all of the commands and perfect them.

 What did you do for playtime with your dog?: Julius plays every morning either with ball playing fetch, or with Piano or Rocco.